A-Dakes/bikeshare_project/README.md

 * washington.csv
 * new_york_city.csv

+_Note_: The `washington.csv` file doesn't not contain Gender or Birth Year data.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.